Viewing, Adding, and Editing SAP R/3 and CRM Job Details

 In the SAP R/3 and CRM Definition frame:

-- Execution Target: Name of the SAP Application Server on which the job processes
+- running Target: Name of the SAP Application Server on which the job processes.

-- Start SAP Job: Configures SAP start criteria:
+- Start the SAP Job: Configures SAP start criteria:

-- A.S.A.P.: Starts the job as soon as a background process is available
+- A.S.A.P: Starts the job as soon as a background processor is available.

-- Immediately: Starts the job as soon as it qualifies to run in OpCon, without waiting for an available SAP background process.
-If all background processes are in use, the job fails
+- Start Immediately: Starts the job as soon as it qualifies to run in OpCon, without waiting for an available SAP background processor.
+If all background processors are in use, the job fails.

 Select SAP Job